sendgrid/docs/source/Classroom/Deliver/Delivery_Introduction/warming_up_ips.md

 1. Have Support place your IP address into “warmup mode” which will automatically throttle traffic sent through your new IP according to our [warm up schedule]({{root_url}}/API_Reference/Web_API_v3/IP_Management/ip_warmup_schedule.html).
 This requires the least amount of effort form the user, but will take more time before the IP address is completely warm.
 2. Manually place your IP address into warmup mode via our [API]({{root_url}}/API_Reference/Web_API_v3/IP_Management/ip_warmup.html) which will automatically throttle traffic sent through your new IP according to our [warm up schedule]({{root_url}}/API_Reference/Web_API_v3/IP_Management/ip_warmup_schedule.html).
 This allows you to add or remove IPs from warm up mode at your discretion.
 3. Manually warm up your IP.
-Please refer to our [IP Warmup Guide]({{root_url}}/assets/IPWarmupSchedule.pdf) to determine the appropriate rate at which to manually increase the amount of traffic you send through your new IP.
+Please refer to our [IP Warmup Guide]({{root_url}}/assets/IPWarmupSchedule.pdf) to determine the appropriate rate at which to manually increase the amount of traffic to send through your new IP.
 This option makes you completely responsible for the entire IP warmup process.

 {% warning %}
 When automatically warming up an IP, SendGrid limits the amount of email sent through that IP per hour.
 Any email requests that exceed this hourly limit will overflow to any other existing, dedicated, and warm IPs.
 If you do not have any other warm IPs, all extra traffic will be routed through SendGrid’s Shared IP Warmup clusters.
 If your sending reputation is below 85, you will be unable to use these clusters, and your reputation will suffer as a result.